Women's sports

 Except in a few rare cases like women's professional tennis, professional women's sport rarely provide competitors with a livable income.
 In addition, competing for media coverage of the women's variant of a sport which is primarily popular among males, creates complex barriers.
 More recently, there has been an increasing amount of interest, research, investment and production in regards to equipment design for female athletes.
 Interest and research involving the identification of sex-specific injuries, particularly though not exclusively among high performance female athletes, has increased as well, such as in the case of concussions and the female athlete triad, a.k.a.
-"Relative energy deficiency in sport", (RED-S).
+"Relative energy deficiency in sport" (RED-S).

 At times female athletes have engaged in social activism in conjunction with their participation in sport.
-Protest methods have included playing strikes, social media campaigns, and in the case of America, federal lawsuits on grounds of inequality, usually as it relates to gender parity principles, American law and Title IX.
+Protest methods have included playing strikes, social media campaigns, and in the case of America, federal lawsuits on grounds of inequality, usually as it relates to gender parity principles, American law and Title IX which demand schools that any funds given to support students' sports should be equally distributed between boys and girls.
 Public service oriented promotional campaigns for girls in sport involve a variety of media campaign styles.

 History

 Ancient civilizations

 Before each ancient Olympic Games a separate women's athletic event was held at the stadium in Olympia, called the Heraean Games and was dedicated to the goddess Hera.
 In ancient Greek mythology there was the belief that Heraea was founded by Hippodameia, the wife of the king who founded the Olympics.
 According to E. Norman Gardiner:

 Although married women were excluded from the Olympics even as spectators, Cynisca won an Olympic game as owner of a chariot (champions of chariot races were owners not riders), as did Euryleonis, Belistiche, Zeuxo, Encrateia and Hermione, Timarete, Theodota and Kassia.

 After the classical period, there was some participation by women in men's athletic festivals.
 Women in Sparta began to practice the same athletic exercises that men did, exhibiting the qualities of Spartan soldiers.
 Plato even supported women in sports by advocating running and sword-fighting for women.

 Notably, cultural representations of a pronounced female physicality were not limited to sport in Ancient Greece and can also be found in representations of a group of warrioresses known as the Amazons.

+In Book Six of the Odyssey, Nausicaa and her handmaidens engage in light sport as they're waiting for the clothes they've washed to dry ...